dzekelid/companies/_listings/fullcontact/apis.md

 ---
 name: FullContact
+x-slug: fullcontact
 description: FullContact provides a cloud-based contact management solution for businesses, developers, and individuals.
-Using FullContactrsquo;s Cloud Address Book, contacts can be normalized, de-duplicated, merged, and enriched with social pro?les.
+Using FullContact&rsquo;s Cloud Address Book, contacts can be normalized, de-duplicated, merged, and enriched with social pro?les.
 Users can create custom tags and searches to easily make targeted lists.
 Every version of every contact is automatically updated and contacts can be shared with any platform